Changes to Self-Catering Properties from 1st April 2023

 Properties used for self-catering are assessed as either liable for business rates, or council tax.
-The criteria for determining which payment is appropriate is changing in April 2023.
+The criteria for determining which payment is appropriate changed in April 2023.
 The assessment is done by the Valuation Office Agency (VOA), not the council.
-To do this, the VOA considers the availability and actual letting arrangements during 2022-23.
+To do this, the VOA considers the availability and actual letting arrangements.

 The new criteria